No Job for you.

-Telling candidates they won’t be moving forward in the interview process can be awkward, uncomfortable, or even something you tend to procrastinate.
-Some recruiters and hiring managers ignore providing feedback for candidates altogether.
-Others wait days, even weeks to reject candidates.
-Letting too much time elapse before delivering the "bad news" hurts everyone, including your company’s reputation.
+Letting candidates know they won’t be moving forward in the interview process can be awkward, uncomfortable, or even something you tend to procrastinate.

-Doing the Uncomfortable Parts of The Recruitment Process
+The Downside of Recruiting—-The Uncomfortable Parts of the Recruitment Process

 5 Tips for Giving Interviewees “The Bad News”